nebulastream/nebulastream/docs/design/20240723_refactoring_configurations.md

 The current implementation of configuration in NES is very ambiguous.
 In general, we define the following problems:

 P1: Existing configurations include partially implemented/non-implemented features.
 For instance, enableMonitoring, nodeSpatialType, numberOfBuffersPerEpoch, etc.

 P2: Different methods to create different configurations.
 For instance, to create a physicalSource configuration (a WrapOption type), we use PhysicalSourceFactoryPlugin and PhysicalSourceTypeFactory.
 To create locationCoordinates (also a WrapOption), we only use GeoLocationFactory.

 P3: Different places to define new configuration names.
 Specifically, most config names are defined in ConfigurationNames.hpp.
 However, some names are defined in WorkerConfigurationKeys.hpp and WorkerPropertyKeys.hpp.

 P4: Most of the configurations are not tested.

 P5: Unstructured module.
 The module's structure includes subdirectories: worker, coordinator, enums and validation on the same level.
 Logically, these subdirectories should not be on the same granularity as they are semantically different.
 What is worse is that enums are not the only complex type of configuration.
 We have WrapOption configurations, where each type requires a factory, but they are split between worker and coordinator subdirectories.

 # Goals

 G1: Remove irrelevant configurations.

-G2: Create documentation on a common way of how to create complex configurations.
+G2: Create documentation on a common way to create a configuration option of a non-primitive type.

 G3: Move all configuration names to ConfigurationNames.hpp.

-G4: Make sure all the configuration options that are left, are tested.
+G4: Make sure all the configuration options that are left are tested.

 G5: Create a new module structure.

 # Non-Goals

 NG1: Runtime configurations.
-NG2: Configurations for the distributed setup or query optimization.
+NG2: Configurations for the distributed setup or related to the coordinator.

 # Our Proposed Solution